Marzal/awesome-telegram/README.md

     * [@lmddgtfybot](https://t.me/lmddgtfybot) - Let Me DuckDuckGo That For You / Send an inline query to @lmddgtfybot and I will provide you the best sites to troll your lazy friend. - _(Tambien Wikipedia, Google y Bing)_
   * @gamebot - _Una buena colección de minijuegos_
 * Buscadores de letras de canciones
+  * [@LetraMusicalRobot](https://t.me/LetraMusicalRobot) - You can get the lyrics of your favorite songs.
   * @song_lyrics_bot
   * @iLyricsBot - _También inline_
   * @BingMusicBot - _También vídeos_